 John Shirk

 avatar

-This Faith-Building Verse inspires us to put our hope in the Lord in the Year of Relationship.
+This Faith-Building Verse inspires us to find comfort in God’s presence in the Year of Relationship.

+John Shirk